tf-scaleway-modules/terraform-scaleway-domains/README.md

    tofu fmt -recursive
    tofu validate
    ```
-5. Pre-commit hooks will automatically run on commit:
+5. Pre-commit hooks will automatically run on commit
-   - `tofu fmt` - Format Terraform/OpenTofu files
-   - `terraform-docs` - Update README.md documentation
-   - `git-cliff` - Update CHANGELOG.md
 6. Submit a merge request

 ## License

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.

-Copyright 2025 - This module is independently maintained and not affiliated with Scaleway.

 ## Disclaimer

-This module is provided "as is" without warranty of any kind.
+This module is provided "as is" without warranty.
 Always test in non-production environments first.

 ---